 - In charge of budget management, expense verification activities, and cashflow forecast.

 - Develop systems to track, record and report on the center’s financial activities.
 Develop internal controls, reporting and reconciliation process cycles, transactional submission and approval workflows, budget, and expense documentation/archiving protocols.

-- Collaborate with university’s Regional Controller-Asia and university’s Global Business Services function to develop written local policy and procedure documentation, consistent with Stanford’s requirements.
+- Collaborate with the university's Regional Controller-Asia and University’s Global Business Services function to develop written local policy and procedure documentation, consistent with Stanford’s requirements.
 Support the education of South Korea personnel to comply with said policies and procedures.